cockroachdb/docs/v21.1/schema-design-schema.md

 toc: true
 ---

-This page provides best-practice guidance on creating user-defined schemas, with a simple example based on Cockroach Labs' fictional vehicle-sharing company, [MovR](movr.html).
+This page provides best-practice guidance on creating user-defined schemas, with some simple examples based on Cockroach Labs' fictional vehicle-sharing company, [MovR](movr.html).

 {{site.data.alerts.callout_success}}
 For detailed reference documentation on the `CREATE SCHEMA` statement, including additional examples, see the [`CREATE SCHEMA` syntax page](create-schema.html).